p4lang/p4c/backends/ubpf/README.md

 # Introduction to uBPF Backend

-This is a back-end, which generates the code to be consumed by the userspace BPF VM - https://github.com/iovisor/ubpf .
+This repository implements the uBPF (Userspace BPF) backend for the P4 compiler (https://github.com/p4lang/p4c).

+The **p4c-ubpf** compiler allows to translate P4 programs into the uBPF programs.
+We use the uBPF implementation provided by [the ubpf project](https://github.com/iovisor/ubpf).

-The P4-to-uBPF compiler accepts only the P4_16 programs written for the `ubpf_filter_model.p4` architecture model.
+The P4-to-uBPF compiler accepts only the P4_16 programs written for the `ubpf_model.p4` architecture model.

 The backend for uBPF is mostly based on [P4-to-eBPF compiler](../ebpf/README.md).
 In fact, it implements the same concepts, but generates the C code, which is compatible with the user-space BPF implementation.